hmoral/translocation_load/README.md

 This repo include SLiM3 v3.4 (Haller and Messer, 2019) code to replicate our simulations of the genetic load and genetic diversity outcomes of translocating individuals under different sampling regimes to investigate the effect of the recommendation from Scott et al. (2020) of translocating only the most genetically diverse indivudals.

 - Random: indivduals are selected at random from the metapopulation
-- Diversity: individuals among the higest 20% of nucleotide diversity are selected
+- Diversity: individuals in the higest 20% of nucleotide diversity are selected
-- Load: individuals among the bottom 20% of genetic load are selected (Genetic load = the sum of selection coefficients in homozygous condition plus the sum of selection coefficients multiplied by their dominance coefficients in heterozygous condition)
+- Load: individuals in the bottom 20% of genetic load are selected (Genetic load = the sum of selection coefficients in homozygous condition plus the sum of selection coefficients multiplied by their dominance coefficients in heterozygous condition)
+- Load+Diversity: two-step approach, first individuals in the bottom 30% of genetic load distribution are selected followed by selection of individuals in the top 50% distribution of individual’s genetic uniqueness score (Uind) is calculated as U_ind=∑_i▒〖(1-q)〗, where q is the allelic frequency
 - We simulated a 1Mb chromosome with a mutation rate = 1e-7 and recombination rate = 1e-8.
 The ratio of deleterious to neutral mutations is 0.2:1.
-- First, four populations of variable Ne (50, 100, 500 and 1000) accumulate mutations for 5000 generations (burn-in), followed by individuals selection to be translocated to an admixed population were they mate randomly.
+- First, four populations with Ne=500 accumulate mutations for 5000 generations (burn-in), followed by individuals selection to be translocated to an admixed population were they mate randomly.

 ## References:
 Haller, B. C., & Messer, P. W. (2019).
 SLiM 3: forward genetic simulations beyond the Wright–Fisher model.
 Molecular biology and evolution, 36(3), 632-637.<br/>